aymericdamien/TensorFlow-Examples/README.md

 # TensorFlow Examples
-TensorFlow Tutorial with popular machine learning algorithms implementation.

 This tutorial was designed for easily diving into TensorFlow, through examples.
+For readability, it includes both notebooks and source codes with explanation.

 It is suitable for beginners who want to find clear and concise examples about TensorFlow.
-Besides the traditional TensorFlow implementations, you can also find examples of the latest TensorFlow API practices (such as `tf.layers`, `tf.estimator`, `tf.dataset`, ...).
-For readability, the tutorial includes both notebook and code with explanations.
+Besides the traditional 'raw' TensorFlow implementations, you can also find the latest TensorFlow API practices (such as `tf.layers`, `tf.estimator`, `tf.dataset`, ...).

-Note: TensorFlow v1.3 is recommended.
+**Update (28.08.17):** Added many new examples (kmeans, random forest, multi-gpu training, layers api, estimator api, dataset api ...).
+TensorFlow v1.3 is recommended.
 If you are using older TensorFlow version (0.11 and under), please have a [look here](https://github.com/aymericdamien/TensorFlow-Examples/tree/0.11).

 ## Tutorial index